zfergus/pybind11-autogen/README.md

 This will create a `example.cpp` file in `example/python/src` containing the bindings for the contents of `example.hpp`.

+## Dependencies

+This project use `CppHeaderParser` to parse the input C++ header files.

+You can install all dependencies using `pip install -r requirements.txt`.

 ## Known Issues

 * `enum class` are parsed as classes, not enums